 About the American Board of Optometry

-The American Board of Optometry (ABO) was founded in 2009 as a non-profit organization that board certifies optometrists in the United States.
+The American Board of Optometry (ABO) was founded in 2009 as a non-profit organization that board certifies optometrists in the United States and Canada.
 We were established to serve the public and the optometry profession by assessing and certifying the competency of optometrists.
 Board certification is a voluntary process that sets educational and practice standards and offers a means of demonstrating ongoing clinical competence through maintenance of certification.

 Purpose & Mission